Skip to content

 Force required and duration.
 Complete carotid occlusion requires approximately 15-20 kg of applied force per carotid.
 Manual strangulation capable of producing unconsciousness takes 10-15 seconds; death without release of pressure may follow in 2-5 minutes.
 The DiMaio data (Forensic Pathology, 2001) notes that sustained unconsciousness for 4-5 minutes from cerebral anoxia is sufficient to produce irreversible brain damage and death even if pressure is then released.

-In the United Kingdom, the Forensic Science Regulator (FSR) body-mark documentation protocol (FSR-G-233, 2020 version) requires that all neck bruising in suspected strangulation cases be photographed with a scale rule, described spatially (lateral, anterior, posterior neck), and sized in millimetres before any histological sampling.
+In the United Kingdom, FSR guidance and the Faculty of Forensic and Legal Medicine recommendations require that all neck bruising in suspected strangulation cases be photographed with a scale rule, described spatially (lateral, anterior, posterior neck), and sized in millimetres before any histological sampling.
 In India, the AIIMS forensic medicine department autopsy protocol (reflected in Modi 2024) requires the same dimensions-and-position documentation and specifies that fingernail marks be separately described from fingertip bruises.

 The internal neck findings in manual strangulation often exceed those of ligature strangulation in severity because the force applied by hands is less uniformly distributed, and the repetitive grip-and-release pattern of a struggle concentrates bending stress on the hyoid and thyroid cartilage.